 Preparation of samples for IR & VCD analysis

-For routine infrared measurements on pure products, we dispose a total attenuated reflection accessory (ATR) single reflection with platinum diamond crystal (Bruker).
-This accessory is adaptable on the spectrometers TENSOR 27 and VERTEX 70.
-It can be used in the spectral range 30-8000 cm-1.
+For routine infrared measurements on pure products, we offer a single reflection attenuated total reflection (ATR) accessory with Platinium diamond crystal (Bruker).
+This accessory can be fitted to the TENSOR 27 and VERTEX 70 spectrometers.
+It can be used in the 30-8000 cm-1 spectral range.

 J815 (Jasco) :